betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 If the user wants TPA reduction to be active at low throttle during the flight, use `set tpa_breakpoint_lower_fade = OFF`.
 TPA will now attenuate whenever throttle is low.

+For more information, see [PR 13006](https://github.com/betaflight/betaflight/pull/13006).

+Thanks to: pichim

+## 15. CRSF binding via CLI for TBS Receivers

+Allows the user to initiate binding on their TBS receiver by entering `bind_rx` in the CLI, rather than pulling the quad apart to get to the bind button.
+If successful, the CLI outputs `binding...` and the Rx starts blinking a green LED, indicating that has entered binding mode

-For more information see [PR 13006](https://github.com/betaflight/betaflight/pull/13006)
+For more information see [PR 13119](https://github.com/betaflight/betaflight/pull/13119).

+Thanks to: nerdcopter

+## 16. Keep i-term at zero for fixed wings at zero throttle

+Improves handling of fixed wings when throttle is zero, by maintaining iTerm even if throttle is at zero, for example while gliding in to land.

-Thanks to: : pichim,
+Thanks to: Limonspb

-## 15. Custom build options
+## 17. Custom build options

 These are additional code blocks that will only be available if they are built into the firmware that is flashed onto the FC.
 They are optional because either they are still in development, or cater for the requirements of a small group of users.
 At some point, if they become popular, we may merge them into the master code; for now, they are custom build options.